Reda96R/Born2beRoot/README.md

      It can refer to hardware or software, or both of them working together.
         - On the hardware side, a web server is a computer that stores web server software and a website's component files (for example, HTML documents, images, CSS stylesheets, and JavaScript files).
         - On the software side, a web server includes several parts that control how web users access hosted files.
 At a minimum, this is an HTTP server. which is a software that understands URLs (web addresses) and HTTP (the protocol your browser uses to view webpages).

-to check manuplations on Mariadb:

-1 - SHOW DTABASES;

-2 - use mydatabase;

-3 - SHOW TABLES;

-4 - SELECT * FROM wp_posts;

 # Proxy:

 it is a server or a computer system that acts as a gateaway between users and the internet, Proxies are used to improve security, increase performance, and enable access to resources that may be restricted or blocked in certain regions.